 The independent clubs at each university carried on through the war years, despite the disruption, and the postwar rush of students into universities brought forth fresh enthusiasm for the clubs.
 The Birmingham club resumed the rallies which had stopped some 20 years before, with a camp at Beaudesert in the summer of 1947 which incorporated a conference.
 This was followed by events in the following two years, this time organised by Scout headquarters.
 In 1950 organisation of the rallies was again taken on by the clubs, who have continued to organise almost every rally.

 In 1957 the Scout and Guide Graduate Association started, to cater for former students who had graduated.
 It was in 1964 that talks began with a view to starting a single Student Scout and Guide Organisation.
 It was prompted by changes to higher education, which was moving to a higher number of Universities, and a lower number of Colleges than before.
 Agreement took time to reach, but was achieved, and the new name chosen at the AGM in February 1967.
-It was at a key time for Guiding and Scouting in general, with both movements making radical changes to their programmes for all sections in order to bring them up-to-date.
+It was at a key time for Guiding and Scouting in general, with both movements making radical changes to their programmes for all sections in order to bring them more up-to-date.

 Although a new group had been formed, it took time for it to establish an identity.
 Finances were difficult and a number of events were cancelled, or suffered from low attendance.
-Although on paper the membership was high, at some institutions all union members were automatically deemed to be members of all the clubs, thus membership numbers were not a true reflection of the active membership.
+Although on paper the membership was high, at some institutions all student union members were automatically deemed to be members of all the clubs, thus high numbers were not a true reflection of the active membership.

 In the mid-1980s Scouting for students underwent another review with the publication of “Scouting and Education”, which proposed that SSAGO should be extended to 16-18s, responsibility would pass to Counties, and the central committee closed.
 However the project was mothballed and the eventual outcome was minimal change.

 In the 1990s SSAGO moved forward, with rallies attracting higher numbers and renewed interest.
 Another Scouting Review launched in 1996, which for several years again cast doubt on the future of SSAGO, which was finally resolved in Summer 2001.
 Since that time SSAGO has continued as an independent organisation which supports the aims of Scouting and Guiding.
-Membership is available to students at a College or University which has a SSAGO club, or they can join as an Independent member.
+Membership is available to students at a College or University which has a SSAGO club, or students can join as an Independent member.
 Rallies are held once a term, each hosted by a separate SSAGO group around the UK.
 Numbers are usually around 100-250, and each has a theme chosen by the organisers.